Skip to content

 Wrapper Deployment📜

 The Wrapper is a helm chart that provides additional integrations with key Big Bang components and standards, as well as extensibility features for common use cases.
 All of these can be tailored to a given package’s needs with a simple interface.
-Currently included are: - Istio: injection/sidecars, VirtualService for ingress, and PeerAuthentication for mTLS - Monitoring: ServiceMonitor for metrics, alerts for alertmanager, dashboards for Grafana - NetworkPolicies: Default set of “best practice” network policies with options to extend - Secret creation (of arbitrary content) - Configmap creation (of arbitrary content) - SSO configuration with Authservice (not fully automated, requires additional configuration of chains and labeling of workload to route to authservice)
+Currently included are those listed in the following: * Istio: injection/sidecars, VirtualService for ingress, and PeerAuthentication for mTLS. * Monitoring: ServiceMonitor for metrics, alerts for alertmanager, dashboards for Grafana. * NetworkPolicies: Default set of “best practice” network policies with options to extend. * Secret creation (of arbitrary content). * Configmap creation (of arbitrary content). * SSO configuration with Authservice (not fully automated, requires additional configuration of chains and labeling of workload to route to authservice).

-These pieces can typically be complicated to get setup correctly and connected to components that are provided in Big Bang core, so we provide a simplified interface to add them.
+These pieces can typically be complicated to get set up correctly and connected to components that are provided in Big Bang core; therefore, we provide a simplified interface to add them.

 packages: